elyor0529/requests/README.md

 See [Types and Methods](#types-and-methods) for more information.

 ### Asynchronous APIs
-requests provides wrapper around sending an HTTP request in a goroutine , namely `requests.GetAsync` and  `requests.PostAsync`.
-Both return a channel on which a
+requests provides the following abstractions around sending HTTP requests in goroutines:
++ `requests.GetAsync`
++ `requests.PostAsync`
++ `requests.Pool`

-`*requests.Response` can be waited on.
+All return a receive-only channel on which `*requests.Response` can be waited on.

 ```go